stargazing-dino/async_button_builder/README.md

 The fourth value in the builder allows you listen to the loading state.
 This can be used to conditionally style the button.
 This package depends `freezed` in order to create a sealed union to better handle the possible states.

+> NOTE (Breaking change): As of v3.0.0, error now takes the error and stack trace as arguments.

 ```dart
 AsyncButtonBuilder(
   child: Text('Click Me'),